 Myth 3: Chiropractic Is Only for Back Pain

 While chiropractic care is widely known for treating back pain, it’s not limited to this area.
-Chiropractors treat a wide range of conditions, including neck pain, headaches, and joint pain.
+Chiropractors treat various conditions, including neck pain, headaches, and joint pain.
 By addressing spinal misalignments, Chiropractors improve overall health and wellness, making it a valuable treatment for various conditions beyond back pain.

-By dispelling these misconceptions, chiropractic care is a well-regulated, safe, and effective healthcare option for a variety of conditions.
+By dispelling these misconceptions, chiropractic care is a well-regulated, safe, and effective healthcare option for various conditions.

 The Benefits of Chiropractic Care